tspratt/rsl/README.md

   * Display a guest book view that includes:
     * Arrive and depart selection controls
     * Text box for notes, like who the guests are and any other info or requests.
-    * Send email to all members who are not currently booked for the selected dates
+    * Send email to all members who are not currently booked for the selected dates.
     * Email to provide single "Request Granted" button.
     * Button sends http request to RSL app, which Books the room of the responder.
-      * Booking member will be the requesting member
+      * Booking member will be the requesting member.
-      * Booking room will be the default room of the accepting member
+      * Booking room will be the default room of the accepting member.
-      * The "Who" array will be a single element "Guests"
+      * The "Who" array will be a single element "Guests".
       * The booking notes will be the notes entered in the guest request form.
 * Display member contribution
   * Will require admin functionality to download and parse bank transactions.